 Long-term relationships are built through small, consistent interactions.
 Checking in without an agenda, sharing opportunities, recognizing their work, offering help, or simply celebrating someone’s growth.

-When you maintain these connections genuinely, people think of you when they’re ready for a change.
+When you keep these connections alive, people think of you when they’re ready for a change.
 It is not because you chased them, but because you stayed in their orbit.

 Sourcing Talent